Regulator’s View on Improving Process Safety

 rather than admit to management system failures…”.

 Of course, we believe in the importance of incident investigation and root cause analysis as a part of any continuous improvement program (not just PSM).
-The reason we developed TapRooT® was that we saw many programs at big, medium, and small companies that need improvement.
+The reason we developed TapRooT® was that we saw many programs at big, medium, and small companies that needed improvement.

 One might have thought that by now, big, medium, and small companies would have found out about TapRooT® and improved their investigations and root cause analysis.